 More detail on the framework is contained in the Proposed Low Impact Authorised Activities Framework.
 The submission period on this discussion paper has closed however a summary of the feedback received is detailed in the Response to Submissions document.

-Using the feedback received, DMP has developed a Low-Impact Activity Framework for Prospecting and Exploration Interim Policy Position Paper detailing a revised list of criteria.
+Using the feedback received, DMIRS has developed a Low-Impact Activity Framework for Prospecting and Exploration Interim Policy Position Paper detailing a revised list of criteria.